1. Introduction

 1. Edit impacts: Displays the impact and consequence modification view (see Impacts and consequences).

-The additional option, export with assessment.
+The additional option, is export with assessment.
 It means, export gets the evaluation and treatment of risks.
 By default is disabled.

 ExportOptions